Florida sheriff to investigate Epstein’s work release

 "All aspects of the matter will be fully investigated to ensure total accountability and transparency," Bradshaw said.

-Epstein, 66, was convicted of prostitution-related charges in the Florida case, which involved dozens of underage teenage girls.
-He served a 13-month sentence, registered as a sex offender and paid restitution to the victims.
+Epstein, 66, was convicted on one count of procuring a person under age 18 for prostitution and one count of solicitation of prostitution.
+He served a 13-month sentence, registered as a sex offender and paid restitution to victims.
+While only convicted on two counts, prosecutors alleged that Epstein had been involved with dozens of underage teenage girls.

 After a little more than three months in a Florida county jail, Epstein spent most of his days at his office, according to Palm Beach County sheriff's records released to The Associated Press.
 The terms of his work release program allowed him to be out of jail from 8 a.m. to 8 p.m., six days a week, but records show that on some occasions his personal limousine dropped him off as early as 7:15 a.m. or picked up as late as 10:40 p.m.